2013 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Madi

+Storm names

+In the basin, a tropical cyclone is assigned a name whe is judged to have become a cyclonic storm with winds of 65 km/h.
+The names were selected by members of the ESCAP/WMO Panel on Tropical Cyclones from 2000 and May 2004, before the Regional Specialized Meteorological Center in New Delhi started to assign names in September 2004.
+There is no retirement of tropical cyclone names in this basin as the list of names is only scheduled to be used once before a new list of names is drawn up.
+Should a named tropical cyclone move into the basin from the Western Pacific, it will retain its original name.
+The next eight available names from the List of North Indian Ocean storm names are below.

 Season effects

 This is a table of all storms in the 2013 North Indian Ocean cyclone season.
 It mentions all of the season's storms and their names, durations, peak intensities (according to the IMD storm scale), landfall(s) – denoted by bold location names – damages, and death totals.
 Damage and death totals include the damage and deaths caused when that storm was a precursor wave or extratropical low, and all of the damage figures are in 2013 USD.